ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 #### Parameters

 sharedSecret
-: The shared secret to derive bytes from.
+: The [[SharedSecret|SharedSecret Class]] to derive the bytes from.

 salt
 : Optional salt.
+    Must be empty if the algorithm does not support the use of salt.

 info
 : Optional context and application specific information.